IsaacHair/map25.2/midsqr_fractal_0/readme.txt

 first number is written to the flags will kind of just be glossed over because it shouldn't really affect the end result very much.

+Basically, the color of the pixel is the cycle size at that point.

 Version 0_00:
 I am just gonna do everything described above and hope for the best.